Read our detailed article about selling your house at a property auction.

 How to search and register for upcoming auctions

 Finding upcoming auctions starts with a diligent search.
-Potential buyers should visit various property auction sites in the UK.
-These websites typically list forthcoming auctions along with detailed information about each property.
+Buyers should visit various property auction sites in the UK.
+These websites list forthcoming auctions along with detailed information about each property.

 Bidding at property auctions requires a strategic approach.
-It's crucial to set a maximum bid limit before the auction starts.
+Set a maximum bid limit before the auction starts.

 The contracts usually require completion within a set deadline, often 28 or 56 days.
 It's imperative to have your finances in order and understand the timeline to avoid any penalties or loss of the deposit.